enjoy-binbin/incubator-kvrocks-website/community/create-a-release.md

 :::note

-This section is the requirements for release manager who is the first time to be a release manager
+This section is the requirements for release manager who is the first time to be a release manager.

 :::